mcmuttons/GeoPredictor/README.md

 Default: **off**

 #### Show only bodies with failed prediction
 This will only show bodies where GeoPredictor has found something it didn't predict.
+This is mostly useful for debugging or reporting errors.

 Default: **off**